bandprotocol/bandchain-docs-archived/docs/data-provider/oracle-script/deployment.md

 On the other hand, if an owner is omitted, the oracle script can no longer be edited after it is registered.

-Note that the sender who creates the oracle script and the owner of the oracle script does not need to be the same.

-In the case of unowned oracle scripts, it is the oracle script's configuration on BandChain that cannot be changed.
 If the procedures associated with that source depend on centralized sources, the actual source of the data can still be controlled by centralized parties.

 After the transaction is successfully broadcasted.
 The newly created oracle script id can be found in the response json.
-The registrant can also view the created oracle script details on [Cosmoscan](https://cosmoscan.io/oracle-scripts/).
+The registrant can also view the created oracle script details on [CosmoScan](https://cosmoscan.io/oracle-scripts/).

 ```json
 {